Table of Contents

 - It is significant to update all the details about the patient after every consultation.
 If you fail to do so, the physicians who refer you the next time don’t get conventional information.

-- Security issues of the patient data is another disadvantage of the electronic health record
+- Security issues of the patient data are another disadvantage of the electronic health record.

 - Computer failure or power shortage can make the information inaccessible.